im-kronos/Hire-Connect/README.md

 **hireconnect** is a full-stack web application built with React.js, Node.js, Express, and MongoDB.
 It facilitates real-time communication between users, allowing them to connect, chat, and share files securely.
 The application includes features like user authentication using JWT tokens, message history, online/offline status indicators, and integration with a language model (LLM) API for offline user interactions.

+### TO use this project follow this Instruction:
+Download the zip file
+Then unzip it

+Open terminal
+cd api
+npm install

+cd client
+npm install

+cd..
+cd api
+npm start

+cd..
+cd client
+npm run dev

 ### Features:
 - **User Authentication**: Secure user authentication and authorization using JWT tokens.
 - **Real-Time Messaging**: WebSocket-based real-time messaging system for instant communication.